Marcosuff/Marcosuff.github.io/README.md

-# Deep Drugs: My personal blog of deep learning and drug discovery
+# Deep learning projects from the LaBECFar group.